First Unitarian Society of Westchester

 Hearts and Homes for Refugees

-This nonprofit organization is dedicated to welcoming, protecting and advocating for refugees in our communities and abroad.
-Hearts & Homes is a growing network of volunteers–families, and neighbors, community organizations, and people of goodwill from all faith and civic groups.
+This nonprofit organization is dedicated to welcoming, protecting, and advocating for refugees in our communities and abroad.
+Hearts & Homes is a growing network of volunteers, families, neighbors, community organizations, and people of goodwill from all faiths and civic groups.

 Picture